jaxio/celerio-angular-quickstart/README.md

-## celerio-angular-quickstart (Alpha)
+## celerio-angular-quickstart

-This project demonstrates how to generate from an existing database schema an Angular 2 CRUD web application.
+From an existing relational database, generate an Angular 2 CRUD web application.

-We provide a database schema example, but you may try it with your own schema (explained below).
+This quickstart provides a database schema example, but you may try it with your own schema (explained below).

 The generated source code relies on: